 • Ingredients.
 Does it work with normal supermarket ingredients, not just specialty items?

 • Technique.
-Can a beginner nail it without weird steps, rare tools, or “barista-only” timing?
+Can a beginner make it without weird steps, rare tools, or “barista-only” timing?

 • Clarity.
 Are the steps clear enough that you can follow them while half-awake?